DareIonut/onboarding-devops/README.md

 - How to expand storage for a deployment (eg. what happens when a builder deployment runs out of storage)

 ## AWS
-- Local setup (AWS login, K9s)
+- Local setup (AWS login, K9s) [x]
 - Commonly-used services
   - EC2 -> Virtual servers -> overview of a server with related resources (volumes, load balancers, etc.)
-  - EKS -> Add a new node group, add a node to an existing group
+  - EKS -> Add a new node group, add a node to an existing group (Should see the SPOT instances + Add a new mysql node)
   - Route53 -> Quick overview
   - S3 -> Quick overview